Scam alert: International Fairs Directory

 Be careful to check everything thoroughly before you sign any forms!
 Make sure that only a Director or nominated signatory in your company can sign for and sign off any directory entries.
 Thousands of people and companies have been caught out, and have experienced the hassle of dealing with Expo-Guide and Fairguide/Construct Data (and now IFD).

-Make absolutely certain that you are completing only legitimate forms from the organisers of any exhibition in which you are participating.
+Contact the organisers of the tradeshow you are attending to check that you are completing only legitimate forms for the exhibition in which you are participating.

 If you do get caught out, you should report this to the Government’s Anti-Fraud office, Action Fraud, which is run by the City of London Police – follow this link